DannyBen/pobject/README.md

 # Will create a 'config/local.yml'
 ```

-Whenever you use the `.yml` extension, PObject will store a YAML file.
-If you
+Whenever you use the `.yml` (or `.yaml`) extension, we will store a YAML
-wish to store a `PStore` object instead, provide any other extension:
+file.
+If you wish to store a `PStore` object instead, use any other
+extension.

 ```ruby
 class Settings < PObject